opengeospatial/bblocks/templates/slate/index.html.md

 <%
   langs = set(snippet['language'] for example in bblock.examples for snippet in example.get('snippets', []))
 %>
+  % if len(langs) > 1:
 language_tabs:
     % for lang in langs:
   - ${lang}
     % endfor
+  % endif
 % endif

 toc_footers: